-Midway UMC is home to two scouting organizations:
+Midway UMC is home to three scouting organizations:

 Boy Scouts Troop 457 (grades 6-12)